 2.3.1 The Chair and founding Board Members of the HEY LEP were recruited prior to 01 April 2021.
 All meetings of the former Humber LEP Board ceased from 31 March 2021.
 The new HEY LEP Board considered the governance structure as part of its first meeting.
-It recognised that to avoid interruption to programme delivery, some existing Humber LEP sub-boards and groups would need to continue meeting into early 2021/22 to provide sufficient time to decide on and populate the structure it will require to deliver its priorities.
+It recognised that to avoid interruption to programme delivery, some existing Humber LEP sub-boards and groups needed to continue meeting into early 2021/22 to provide sufficient time to decide on and populate the structure required to deliver its priorities.

-2.3.2 A proposed governance structure for the HEY LEP was presented to the Board for discussion and the following overall structure agreed provided at Figure 1.

-2.3.3 The ultimate decision-making body of the LEP is its Board.
-The LEP Board has overarching responsibility for everything the LEP does, but in practice delegates sub-boards and working groups to do detailed work and make some decisions (as set out in the terms of reference and Scheme of Delegation).

-2.3.4 The Hull and East Riding Unitary Leaders Board is made up of the Leaders and one Executive member each from Hull City Council and East Riding of Yorkshire Council.
+- 2.3.2 A proposed governance structure for the HEY LEP was presented to the Board for discussion and the following overall structure agreed provided at Figure 1. - 2.3.3 The ultimate decision-making body of the LEP is its Board.
+The LEP Board has overarching responsibility for everything the LEP does, but in practice delegates sub-boards and working groups to do detailed work and make some decisions and recommendations. - 2.3.4 The Hull and East Riding Unitary Leaders Board is made up of the Leaders and one Executive member each from Hull City Council and East Riding of Yorkshire Council.
 The Board considers, approves and implements decisions on the strategic themes and schemes limited to the geography of Hull and East Riding ("the North Bank sub-region"), including expenditure of external funding within the sub region on relevant activities.
-The Board receives reports from the Hull & East Yorkshire LEP and its Sub-boards / Groups as well as proposed constituent combined authorities and local authorities.
-They refer any recommendations back to the originating body for further consideration, as appropriate.

-2.3.5 The LEP Board works closely with the Humber Leadership Board, which is a Joint Committee of the four local authorities in the Humber formed in 2014 under the Local Government Act 2000 that has responsibility for pan Humber activities.
-Following the closure of the Humber LEP, some areas of work have been transferred to Hull and East Yorkshire LEP and Greater Lincolnshire LEP (GLLEP).
+Where required, the Board receives reports from the Hull & East Yorkshire LEP and its Sub-boards / Groups as well as proposed constituent combined authorities and local authorities.
+They then refer any recommendations back to the originating body for further consideration, as appropriate. - 2.3.5 The LEP Board works closely with the Humber Leadership Board, which is a Joint Committee of the four local authorities in the Humber formed in 2014 under the Local Government Act 2000 that has responsibility for pan Humber activities.
+Following the closure of the Humber LEP, some areas of work have been transferred to Hull and East Yorkshire LEP and to Greater Lincolnshire LEP (GLLEP).
 The Humber Leadership Board (HLB) will deal with agreed pan Humber issues.
-Both HEY LEP and GLLEP are members of the HLB.

-2.3.6 There are a number of issues that will continue to be considered at the Humber level including the Humber Freeport, decarbonisation, offshore wind, green energy, hydrogen manufacturing, flooding and environmental issues.
+Both HEY LEP and GLLEP are members of the HLB. - 2.3.6 There are a number of issues that I continue to be considered at the Humber level including the Humber Freeport, decarbonisation, offshore wind, green energy, hydrogen manufacturing, flooding, strategic marketing and environmental issues.
 The HLB has appointed a local authority to take the lead on each of these areas of work.
-There is agreement on how both LEPs will manage any pan Humber issues that may emerge and a basic construct will be put in place to ensure things run smoothly.
+There is agreement on how both LEPs manage any pan Humber issues that may emerge and regular meetings occur with both LEP Chairs and senor officers to ensure actions are dealt with efficiently.